Genio-The-Haiku-IDE/Genio/Configuring-clangd-lsp.md

 ### For make
 The best tool so far tested is the python program called 'compiledb'.
 Run it as "compiledb make -Bnwk" to produce the database.
-Another available tool is 'bear'.
-The syntax should be similar to "bear -- make -Bnwk"

 compiledb: https://github.com/nickdiego/compiledb  (pip3 install compiledb)

-bear: https://github.com/rizsotto/Bear (bear can be found on HaikuDepot)
+Another tool available on HaikuDepot is 'bear' (https://github.com/rizsotto/Bear)

 ### For cmake
   > cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ...